MCreator/MCreator/plugins/mcreator-localization/help/default/armor/piglin_neutral.md

-This condition controls whether the armor piece makes piglins around neutrals, like gold ones.
+This condition controls whether the armor piece makes nearby piglins neutral, like gold armor.